plexinc/pms-docker/README.md

 In the above case, if you set the `PLEX_UID` and `PLEX_GID` to `1001`, then the permissions will match that of your own user.

-## Installation
+## Tags
-The Plex Media Server is installed when the container is first run.
-Additionally it will attempt to upgrade every time the container is started.
-If you wish to upgrade the version within the container, simply stop and start the container when you have a network connection.
-The startup script will automatically fetch the version associated with the `VERSION` variable and install it before starting the Plex Media Server.
+In addition to the standard version and `latest` tags, two other tags exist: `plexpass` and `public`.
+These two images behave differently than your typical containers.
+These two images do **not** have any Plex Media Server binary installed.
+Instead, when these containers are run, they will perform an update check and fetch the latest version, install it, and then continue execution.
+They also run the update check whenever the container is restarted.
+To update the version in the container, simply stop the container and start container again when you have a network connection.
+The startup script will automatically fetch the appropriate version and install it before starting the Plex Media Server.

-The values of `VERSION` are as follows:

-- **latest**: Fetches the latest version your account can access.
-If the server is logged in and your account has Plex Pass, this will be the latest Plex Pass version.
-Otherwise this will be the latest public version.
-- **public**: Fetches the latest public version.
-Even if your server is logged in and has Plex Pass, this will still only fetch the latest public version.
-- **`<specific version>`**: Fetches the exact version specified.
-This is subject to availability of that particular version.
-This cannot be used to fetch Plex Pass versions of the server for users that do not have Plex Pass on their accounts.
-For version `1.2.7`, this value would be `1.2.7.2987-1bef33a`.
+The `public` restricts this check to public versions only where as `plexpass` will fetch Plex Pass versions.
+If the server is not logged in or you do not have Plex Pass on your account, the `plexpass` tagged images will be restricted to publicly available versions only.

 ## Useful information
 - Shell access to the container while it is running: `docker exec -it plex /bin/bash`